thruflo/ntorque/README.md

 Higher timeouts may delay simpler tasks being performed.

-The good news, of course, is that you don't have to rely on a one-size fits all configuration value: `TORQUE_DEFAULT_TIMEOUT`.
+The good news, of course, is that you don't have to rely on a one-size fits all configuration value: `NTORQUE_DEFAULT_TIMEOUT`.
 You can also override the web hook request timeout on a task by task basis, via the `timeout` query parameter.
 So, after all this, the solution is to set an appropriate timeout for different length of tasks.
 Simple -- once you know how the system works.